sygenaithanos/Windows-MCP/README.md

 - Anthropic Claude Desktop app or other MCP Clients
 - UV (Package Manager) from Astra, install with `pip install uv`
 - DXT (Desktop Extension) from Antropic, install with `npm install -g @anthropic-ai/dxt`
-- Set `English` as the default language in Windows
+- `English` as the default language in Windows or disable the `Launch-Tool` and `Resize-Tool` in the MCP Server for Windows with other languages.

 ## 🏁 Getting Started